Original Collages

 digital

-A butterfly appears onscreen, mid-scene in a nature show.
-Meanwhile, a few real butterflies have gathered around, clearly concerned.
-They seem to think their friend’s trapped in there.
-They don’t realize they’re just watching TV.
+A butterfly appears onscreen, sitting on a rose petal on a nature show.
+A few real butterflies have gathered around and are clearly concerned.
+They think a friend is trapped in there and don’t realize it's just TV.

 The Entomologist's Dream (2024)